11 Dec Alarm.com Video Analytics Can Make Your Cameras Smarter

-Alarm.com recently rolled out a video analytics service that is going to offer a new level of awareness and change the way you monitor and protect your home… for good.
+Alarm.com recently rolled out a video analytics service that’s going to offer a new level of awareness and change the way you monitor and protect your home… for good.

 Alarm.com’s video analytics service works by analyzing data in real time and alerting you only when an important event happens (more on this in just a second).
 This means you can become even more aware of certain types of activities and also customize the alerts.

-What makes this analytics feature so cool is that it uses some impressive artificial intelligence to can detect and distinguish between objects being viewed.
-Yup, that means that this analytics service will be able to detect whether an animal, person, or vehicle is in the camera’s field of view and triggering a specific event you have set up, based on the virtual zones you enable.
+What makes the Alarm.com video analytics feature so cool is that it uses some impressive artificial intelligence to detect and distinguish between objects being viewed.
+That means this analytics service can detect whether an animal, person, or vehicle is in the camera’s field of view and triggering a specific event you have set up, based on the virtual zones you enable.

 In addition to making your cameras smarter, you can also get 3000 additional clips a month by adding this service to your existing Alarm.com video plan.

 Let me break that down for you.

 What Alarm.com Video Analytics Can Do For You

 With this object identification intelligence, you can customize your video analytics and have notifications sent only based on activities that you want to be notified of.

 Here are a few examples:

 Mailman delivering packages every day, people coming to visit, kids coming and leaving, people dropping things off, and cars coming and going.